 One reason only a fraction of patent holders are women is because women simply aren’t encouraged to invent.
 That wasn’t the case with Ruth Benerito, who was surrounded by encouragement in her formative years, which was spent in the grips of the Great Depression.

 Her father was an engineer, who made sure his daughters had access to the same education that was available to boys, at a time when girls didn’t go on to college.
-Ruth started her college education at the age of 15 and earned a degree in chemistry and math.
-But chemistry suited her the most because she enjoyed solving practical problems.
-Her parents both encouraged her to compete in a man’s world.
-Back then STEM fields were even more of a man’s world than they are now.
+Ruth started her college education at the age of 15 and earned a degree in chemistry and math, though chemistry suited her the most because she enjoyed solving practical problems.
+Her parents both encouraged her to compete in a man’s world, and then, STEM fields were even more of a man’s world than they are now.

 Since synthetic materials like nylon and polyester had already been invented, many people were switching to those to avoid ironing.
 For this reason, Ruth was known for saving the cotton industry with her new inventions in wash and wear fabrics.
 Her research and patents in the cotton industry would become the basis for new, future developments in that area.
 Ruth, like many other woman inventors, created something that would save women time.